Injured Big Ben rallies unbeaten Steelers past Cowboys 24-19

 Roethlisberger went to the locker room after the TD, and Mason Rudolph had to replace him when rookie Dallas receiver CeeDee fumbled after a catch.
 The Steelers settled for Chris Boswell’s franchise-record 59-yard field goal for a 13-9 halftime deficit.

-Roethlisberger returned in the second half and finished 29 of 42 for 306 yards as the Steelers overcame a 46-yard rushing day.
+Roethlisberger returned in the second half and finished 29 of 42 for 306 yards as the Steelers overcame a season-low 46 yards rushing.

+“Someone hit me right on the side of the knee, kind of bent my knee a little bit,” Roethlisberger said.
+“Just had some discomfort.”

 Gilbert’s first touchdown pass was a 20-yarder to Lamb for a 10-0 lead in the second quarter.
 He was the second straight Dallas quarterback to make his first career start after rookie Ben DiNucci last week and finished 21 of 38 for 243 yards.

-The Cowboys led 19-15 and were driving early in the fourth quarter when Gilbert was hit as he threw by Cameron Heyward, and Fitzpatrick intercepted the fluttering pass in the end zone.
+The Cowboys led 19-15 and were driving early in the fourth quarter when Gilbert was hit as he threw by Cam Heyward, and Fitzpatrick intercepted the fluttering pass in the end zone.

 Starting at the 1 and getting help from an illegal contact penalty that erased a potential turnover on a fumble by Roethlisberger, the Steelers drove and Boswell hit a 43-yard field goal to get within a point.